SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Exercise-Solution.md

 If you run the tests again the scenario should be green.

-The third step is to refactor the code while keeping all scenarios green.
+The last step is to refactor the code while keeping all scenarios green.
 However, in this case the implementation is so simple that we can skip the refactoring step now.